 Le Caviar Imperial – Very Expensive and Prized Cavier, served in the most striking fashion, utilizing Joels Signature Dots!

-L’OEuf de Poule – A soft Boiled egg, deep fired in a Potato Spaghetti
+L’OEuf de Poule – A soft Boiled egg, deep fried in a Potato Spaghetti

 Le Sphere – Stunning Blackberry Dessert that is too good to eat, and too tasty not too!